MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 #### Synchronous data replication

 A synchronous multi-region solution means that your application has to wait for write operations to be completed in each Azure region before the transaction is completed.
 The latency involved in waiting for write operations depends on the distance between the regions.
-See [Azure network round-trip latency statistics](/azure/networking/azure-network-latency) for the expected network latency when connecting between two regions.

 For many workloads, inter-region latency can make synchronous replication too slow to be useful.

 :::image type="content" border="false" source="./_images/regions-availability-zones/multi-region-synchronous.png" alt-text="Diagram showing the solution deployed into multiple regions, with data replication happening synchronously.":::